Last Revised: September 2022

-The Big Church Day Out is committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.
+Big Church Festival is committed to safeguarding the privacy of anyone who applies to exhibit or advertise with us; this policy sets out how we will treat your personal information.

 - Your privacy as a user and protection of your data are human rights

 - We have a duty of care to the people whose data we collect and process

 - Data is a liability, it should only be collected and processed when absolutely necessary

 - We dislike spam as much as you do!

 - We will never sell or rent your data, and will only distribute your data with our third party partners with your specific consent.

 2.0 EXPO/TEA GARDEN MARKET AND ADVERTISING APPLICATIONS

 If you are applying to be in the Expo, Tea Garden Market or applying for an advert, in line with our Big Church Festival GDPR policies, we will keep your information unless you email and request that it is deleted from the time you confirm your booking and will not use your data for any other purposes.
 If you wish to opt out of an correspondances during this time, please notify us by contacting [email protected].